IBM/Hybrid-Cloud-Applications-and-Services/README.md

 [Troubleshooting](#troubleshooting)

-# 1. Build sample Airline API Application
+# 1. Build sample application to use local database and public service

-Our sample Airline API application is an airline booking application that demonstrates how API application can store its data using on-promise database and enhance its API features using Bluemix's Data Analytic Service.
+Our sample Airline API application is an airline booking application that demonstrates how API application can store its data using on-prem database.

-In this step, we will add our own Weather API credential for the application and build a .war file using Maven.
+We will also add our own Weather API credential from public Bluemix for the application and build a .war file using Maven.
 The Weather API will provide the weather condition for destination airports selected by clients.

 1. First, install [Maven](https://maven.apache.org/install.html) to build and package our application into *.war* format.